 Royalty Exchange will always distribute royalties quarterly — the only exception to this is when a stream generates bi-annual royalties, in which case royalties will be distributed every other quarter.
 Payments will be made via Paypal on the first week following the end of each calendar quarter.

 HOW DO AUCTIONS WORK?

 The first step to participating in auctions is to validate your status as an accredited investor by filling out our registration forms.
-You can then register individually for each auction that you’re interested in.
+You can then register for Single-Unit auctions individually for each auction that you’re interested in.
 If you wish to register for Multi-Unit offerings additional registration through our site with the custodial broker dealer is required.
 Once registered for an auction, you can place a bid simply by entering the amount you’d like to bid and clicking “Bid Now”.
 Our unique auction widget will keep track of bids in real time and notify you of other investors’ bids.
-If you would like to refresh the widget, please use the refresh button embedded in the widget instead of manually refreshing the auction page.

 All bids are binding and must be placed online before an auction closes.
 If you wish to place a bid through another medium, please contact us at firstname.lastname@example.org to discuss alternatives.

 To learn more about “How Multi-Unit auctions work, check out our video about bidding and strategies.

 WHAT IS A SINGLE-UNIT AUCTION?

 A single-unit auction is an auction where only one whole investment asset is made available.
 Buyers can only place bids for the whole asset and there can be only one winner of the auction.
 Winning bids are binding legal contracts with the seller.